zeddidragon/zettpadder/README.md

   ```
   Any amount of files can be specified, and they'll be read in sequence

+## Mouse emulation
+Mouse events fire 120 times per second.

+## Layers
+Up to 255 layers are supported, including the main one.

 # Configuration

 Config file is any amount of `.toml` files that contains your definitions.